kkinnebrew/clementine/docs/Getting Started.md

 ### Part 1: Building Hierarchy with Views

 In OrangeUI, views are simply HTML.
-Our views should follow the conventions of good HTML; they exist strictly to describe the structure, not the style our application.
+Our views should follow the conventions of good HTML; they exist strictly to describe the structure, not the style of our application.

-We first want to outline what views we need and how the will be organized.
+We first want to outline what views we need and how they will be organized.
 Even though we haven't ironed out the details, we know the basic structure and arrangement of our application's views.
-In a traditional, page like application, we might start with something like this,
+In a traditional, page-like application, we might start with something like this,

 ```html
 <body>